 CloudWatch Metrics are a large and complex piece of the entire puzzle of managing costs in AWS.
 The goal of this series is to help demystify that complexity, surface relevant ways to think about CloudWatch costs and present a list of best practices on how to manage these costs.
 In the next post in the series, we'll dive deep on the second major component of CloudWatch costs; CloudWatch Logs.

 The examples in the post are great for illustrating hypothetical situations to better discuss the topics.
-If you’re looking to see how these concepts apply to your Amazon CloudWatch bill with your data, Vantage has created a Cost Transparency platform to help users better understand their AWS costs and do automated analysis to surface when an organization isn’t applying CloudWatch cost best practices.
+If you are looking to see how these concepts apply to your Amazon CloudWatch bill with your data, Vantage has created a Cost Transparency platform to help users better understand their AWS costs and do automated analysis to surface when an organization is not applying CloudWatch cost best practices.
 Take a look at your data by creating a Vantage account and connecting your AWS account to it.
 Users typically find 20% cost savings within the first 5 minutes of signing up.